david-f-amorim/PQC_function_evaluation/README.md

 David Amorim, 2024.
 Email: [*2538354a@student.gla.ac.uk*](mailto:2538354a@student.gla.ac.uk) .

-This project was funded by a Carnegie Vacation Scholarship and supervised by Prof S. Croke (University of Glasgow, School of Physics and Astronomy).
+This project was funded by a Carnegie Vacation Scholarship and supervised by Prof Sarah Croke (University of Glasgow, School of Physics and Astronomy).